iotaledger/introduction-docs/docs/path_to_chrysalis.md

 The benefit of this approach is that much of the heavy lifting and migration for token holders and developers will take place before the launch of Coordicide, making for a simpler transition between Chrysalis (IOTA 1.5) and Coordicide (IOTA 2.0) upgrades.

-The IOTA Foundation’s objective over the next two quarters is to successfully specify, implement, test and upgrade the IOTA mainnet (and adjacent technologies) to this new version of the protocol.
+The IOTA Foundation’s objective over the next two quarters is to successfully specify, implement, test, and upgrade the IOTA mainnet (and adjacent technologies) to this new version of the protocol.

 The intended outcomes for Chrysalis are:

 - **Simple transition to Coordicide**:
-With Coordicide making significant progress and the Alphanet launch coming soon, we want to ensure that all developers and companies building on Chrysalis will not see any major breaking changes with the later transition to Coordicide.
+With Coordicide making significant progress and the Alphanet launch coming soon, we want to ensure that all developers and companies building on Chrysalis will not see any major breaking changes with the later transition to Coordicide
 - **Substantial performance improvements**:
 With the changes introduced by Chrysalis, we will see a substantial improvement in the scalability and reliability of the IOTA Mainnet.
-The mainnet will be able to handle several hundred TPS.
+The mainnet will be able to handle several hundred TPS
 - **Improved developer experience**:
-The new protocol features, new libraries, new modules and new wallet will make IOTA one of the best platforms to build on, removing the friction which developers experience today.
+The new protocol features, new libraries, new modules and new wallet will make IOTA one of the best platforms to build on, removing the friction which developers experience today
 - **Accelerated adoption**:
-Chrysalis will make IOTA enterprise-ready, with stable and reliable technologies that will enable Startups, Corporations and Governments to develop and launch products powered by IOTA.
+Chrysalis will make IOTA enterprise-ready, with stable and reliable technologies that will enable Startups, Corporations, and Governments to develop and launch products powered by IOTA

 ## The Stages to Chrysalis

 ![](../docs/assets/path_to_chrysalis/01.png)

 The Chrysalis upgrade is a complex undertaking.
 We have to coordinate a number of distinct products to ensure a smooth transition for IOTA’s current users and partners.
-Apart from the core Node software, we also need to update our Wallet software, our Libraries, and the entireInfrastructure.
+Apart from the core Node software, we also need to update our Wallet software, our Libraries, and the entire Infrastructure.

 Another important requirement is the ease of transition to the future Coordicide network.
-By carefully planning the breaking changes introduced along the way, and providing support in our developer tools, we will ensure that our growing ecosystem of developers, startups and corporations can reliably develop and launch new innovative products on IOTA.
+By carefully planning the breaking changes introduced along the way, and providing support in our developer tools, we will ensure that our growing ecosystem of developers, startups, and corporations can reliably develop and launch new innovative products on IOTA.

 The plan for implementing Chrysalis is divided into two phases.

-The first phase consists of improved tip selection (URTS), Milestone selection,White flag and Autopeering.
-These will be implemented in the node software gradually, with estimated completion by early July.
-This phase will require an upgrade of all nodes, including the coordinator node, and will not require a snapshot.
+The first phase consisted of improved tip selection (URTS), Milestone selection, White flag, and Autopeering.
+These were implemented in the node software gradually.
+This phase required an upgrade of all nodes, including the coordinator node, and did not require a snapshot.

-The outcome of the first phase of Chrysalis will be:
+The outcome of the first phase of Chrysalis included:

 - Transaction confirmation times of around 10 seconds
 - Transactions only very rarely need reattachment